HideTake761/CI-CD-Django-REST-API-with-Docker-on-AWS-ECS-Fargate/README.md

 By developing with Docker and pushing the image to Docker Hub, any team member can verify the application in the same environment.

 Environment:
-- Host OS: Windows 11 Home 24H2
+- Host OS: Windows 11 Home 25H2
-- Visual Studio Code
+- Visual Studio Code 1.108.2
-- Docker Desktop for Windows
-- Docker Image: Python:3.13-slim linux/amd64
-- Docker: version 28.3.2
-- Python 3.9.16
+- Python 3.13.7
 - Django 5.2.5, Django REST Framework 3.16.1, Django-filter 25.1
 - json-log-formatter 1.1.1, coverage 7.10.6
 **Django REST Framework** was chosen based on existing experience with **Django**, enabling quicker development and easier long-term maintenance compared to adopting a new framework like **FastAPI**.
+- WSGI + Gunicorn
-- SQLite, sqlparse 0.5.3
+- PostgreSQL(Deploy), SQLite(Unit Test), sqlparse 0.5.3
-**SQLite** was selected because it is Django’s default RDBMS and easy to set up.
-More advanced RDBMSs such as **MySQL** or **PostgreSQL** were considered unnecessary due to the limited scale of the data handled in this project.
+**PostgreSQL** were considered
+- OIDC
-- AWS Copilot CLI v1.34.1
+- AWS CLI 2.30.6

 API server Functions:
 - records and stores product names(product) and prices(price)